LOKE-95/ERC-20-Token-Faucet/README.md

-ssssBeginners and developers lack a risk-free way to learn about and test blockchain technology.
+Beginners and developers lack a risk-free way to learn about and test blockchain technology.
 Our MintMe Token Faucet provides free tokens on a test network,